fawzi/blip/ParallelizationConcepts.markdown

 an overview of the parallelization strategies available in the blip library
     by Fawzi Mohamed

-Note that there is a [preprint of an article](https://github.com/fawzi/blip/raw/master/paraArt.pdf)
+Note that there is a [preprint of an article](https://github.com/fawzi/blip/raw/master/paraArt.pdf) on the parallelization

 Parallelization hierarchy
 -------------------------